by Michael Thiel and Sarah Wagner

 Pharmaceutical Manufacturing is an important part of the American economy and involves prescription drugs, hospital products, high-security drugs, small batch operations, decontamination rooms, syringes, narcotics, vaccinations, and more.

-Material handling in pharmaceuticals is a critical component to ensuring the safe and timely delivery of products – of both dry and liquid ingredients.
+Pharmaceutical material handling is a critical component to ensuring the safe and timely delivery of products – of both dry and liquid ingredients.

 Having the correct Material Handling System for production is essential for reliability and business success.